 When deciding which type of extra time would best suit your needs, consider the functional limitation you are trying to address and how the extra time will be utilized during the exam.

-Food and drink are not allowed under standard testing conditions; however, they can be stored in your locker and accessed during breaks.
+Food and drink are not allowed in the room under standard testing conditions; however, they can be stored in your locker and accessed during breaks.
 No special approval is required to access food and drink during scheduled break times.

-On the other hand, continuous or immediate access to food and drink during the exam is considered an accommodation and does require prior approval.
+On the other hand, continuous or immediate access to food and drink in the room during the exam is considered an accommodation and does require prior approval.
 Keep in mind that your supporting documentation should explain the specific need for continuous or immediate access to these items.

 The MCAT exam is administered in an environment with limited seating capacity where noise and movement are controlled.
 In some cases, an individual may require a more solitary or separate testing environment.